craig-james-author/tactile-2/libraries/Tactile/README.txt

-  uses classes with public/private methods and state variables, but down in the actual code, it looks more like regular C. For example, there is no use of stdlib things like Vectors or Strings; instead, the library uses good old integer[] and char[] arrays.
+  uses classes with public/private methods and state variables, but down in the actual code, it looks more like regular C. For example, there is no use of stdlib things like Vectors or Strings; instead, the library uses integer[] and char[] arrays.
 This is to keep things simple and more maintainable, but primarily to keep the code light without pulling in big libraries.

   All private function and variable names start with an underscore.
 All functions and variables use "studly caps" naming, e.g. getLogLevel().